timstallmann/py-fulcrum-tools/README.md

 # py-fulcrum-tools

 Tools for interacting with the fulcrum app API using python.
+See http://www.fulcrumapp.com/developers/api/ for more info on the Fulcrum API.

 ## Tools